thegetty/inventories-and-surveys/content/part-ii/chapter-7.md

 -   **Administrative support** includes part-time agency or organization staff that assist the project manager with various aspects of project administration, such as grant management and consultant contracting.

 -   **Peer review experts** are engaged to review and vet survey findings and may be organized as a committee or panel.
 The [Peer Review in Heritage Surveys](/part-ii/chapter-10/#sidebar-1) sidebar in chapter 10 provides more information on the role and process of peer review.
-Peer reviewers may be volunteers or paid project personnel whose time is considered in the project budget.
-The five members of SurveyLA’s peer review committee were each paid a stipend to prepare for and attend each meeting.
+Peer reviewers may be paid project personnel whose time is considered in the project budget.
+The five members of SurveyLA’s peer review committee were paid a stipend to prepare for and attend each meeting.

 -   **Project advisors** provide expert advice on various aspects of the project, as well as overall support for the survey.
 Although advisors may be individuals, a project advisory committee is recommended to bring a range of stakeholders to the table and provide consensus on important topics.
 The makeup of an advisory committee will vary based on the scope and focus of the survey and the goals and objectives established for the committee.
 Participants may be internal or external to the managing agency or organization and may be volunteers or paid project personnel whose time is considered in the project budget.
 SurveyLA’s volunteer advisory committee was composed primarily of community-based stakeholders; they met on a quarterly basis while survey tools and methods were in development and less often as the field surveys were in progress.
 The committee provided advice on topics ranging from naming the survey to ensuring inclusive participation in the project.